kcp-dev/contrib/20250401-kubecon-london/workshop/03-dynamic-providers/README.md

 Currently in the role of a service owner, we know that pgsql (and specifically cnpg) stores credentials to the database server in a Secret, and that the secret is referenced by the `cluster` resource in its `spec.superuserSecret.name` field.
 The api-syncagent will extract that object using the path we supplied, and share it along with the `cluster` resource in the APIExport.

 And that's it!
 The only thing left for us to do is to run the controller itself. api-syncagent can be deployed inside the cluster, or run externally as a standalone process.
-To make things simpler, we are going with the latter option:
+To make things simpler, we are going with the latter option.
+Keep the process running:

 ```shell
 api-syncagent --namespace default --apiexport-ref postgresql.cnpg.io --kcp-kubeconfig=$KUBECONFIGS_DIR/sync-agent.kubeconfig
 ```

-At this point we have 2 shells running long running operations.
-Let's open 3rd one.
+At the very beginning of this exercise we've made a copy of `admin.kubeconfig` into `sync-agent.kubeconfig` and using that we've created the `:root:providers:database` workspace.
+If you are wondering how does api-syncagent know where it can find the prepared APIExport, this is how.
+The kubeconfig has its context set to that workspace's endpoint.
+Now, leave the controller running and let's go create some databases finally!

+!!! tip "Bonus step"

+    If you are curious what happened to our mostly empty APIExport and APIBinding objects from before, now would be the time to `KUBECONFIG=$KUBECONFIGS_DIR/admin.config kubectl get -o json` them in another terminal.
+Can you spot what's different?

+## May I have some?

 !!!
 Important

+    At this point we have two shells running two processes.
+Let's open a **third shell** so we can continue.

     === "Bash/ZSH"